cjohnson318/cjohnson318.github.io/_posts/2025-05-16-tools-uv-marimo.markdown

 pyproject.toml -o requirements.txt`.
 This will lock the dependencies specified in your `pyproject.toml` and write them to the `requirements.txt` file.

+If you need to pull from a specific branch from a GitHub, then you can do that like this,

+{% highlight console %}
+uv add git+https://github.com/<username>/<project> --branch main
+{% endhighlight %}

 ## marimo